J. Mark Morford

 - Led negotiation of good neighbor agreements between client facilities and activist neighbors to resolve odor issues and other neighborhood complaints.
 These agreements are first of their kind and have drawn national interest.

-- Represented Associated Oregon Industries in the development of the Oregon Cleanup Law and authored key parts of the Oregon statute and subsequent revisions.
+- Represented Associated Oregon Industries in the development of the Oregon Cleanup Law and subsequent revisions.

 - Counseled dozens of clients through the cleanup process, both voluntary cleanups and cleanups under unilateral orders.
 Work closely with consultants and engineers to develop cost effective cleanup strategies.